jgwerner/django/README.md

 ### Launch Stack

 Establish your environment variables.
 The `env` file included in this repo includes a sensible set of defaults which should work to launch a basic version of the application:

     cp env.compose .env

 Use the following command to launch the full stack with docker compose (-d for detached mode):

     docker-compose -f docker-compose-dev.yml up -d

+> `docker-compose-dev.yml` mounts files from the host to allow for updating files on the host and having those reflected in the container's file system.
+Use `docker-compose.yml` for more stable environments. `docker-compose-test.yml` builds images with `Dockerfile.Test` and is used to run integration and unit tests.

 > `docker-compose up -d` should check for latest image and pull newer image if one exists, but it may be necessary to pull images explicitly using `docker pull illumidesk/<image-name>`.